-- The new William P. Clements Jr. University Hospital is being built to achieve Leadership in Energy and Environmental Design (LEED) certification.
-LEED, created by the U.S. Green Building Council, allows building projects to earn points for satisfying specific criteria, such as sustainable sites, water efficiency, energy performance, use of recycled and low-emitting materials, and innovative design.
+- The new William P. Clements Jr. University Hospital meets the Leadership in Energy and Environmental Design (LEED) certification standards.
+LEED, created by the U.S. Green Building Council, allows building projects to earn points for satisfying specific criteria such as sustainable sites, water efficiency, energy performance, use of recycled and low-emitting materials, and innovative design.

 For more information about UT Southwestern facilities and construction projects, please visit Facilities Management.

 UT Southwestern has implemented several programs to protect natural resources and harness renewable energy.

 - Our carpool program helps employees lower gasoline usage and reduce automotive pollution.

 - Plans are underway to convert four gasoline-powered shuttle buses to use compressed natural gas.
 Eventually, all new UT Southwestern vehicles will run on 100 percent alternative fuels.